 As powerful as the motor is, it still benefits from gearing that makes its job easier.

-The Eiger teaches the Gavia and Stelvio a lesson …
+The Savoie teaches the Gavia and Stelvio a lesson …

 This month, we transferred these lessons to our belt drive controller – a drive system which received stellar reviews when we released it in 2014, which was further improved in 2018 with a circuit revision and the inclusion of a more sophisticated power supply (by Teddy Pardo).

-This “easier” gearing strategy translates equally well to the Gavia/Stelvio belt drive architecture, with the same stunning results that we experienced with the Eiger.
+This “easier” gearing strategy translates equally well to the Gavia/Stelvio belt drive architecture, with the same stunning results that we experienced with the Savoie.